 Reproduction is necessary for continuing the existence of a species, but such an alarming growth will definitely lead to a shortage of many basic necessities.
 This thought marked the onset of family planning in India.
 In 1952, India became the first country which put population policy; today known as the First Five Year Plan, with the goal of controlling population explosion, but it failed.

-Later by 1970’s, the government came forward with more effective methods to control the population explosion.
+Later by the 1970’s, the government came forward with more effective methods to control the population explosion.
 These included Medical Termination of Pregnancy Act (1971), posters and bills carrying birth control mottos, a minimum age for marriage, contraception etc.

 Birth Control Methods/Contraception

-Undoubtedly, we can say that it’s time to show red signal to rapid population growth.
+Undoubtedly, we can say that it’s time to show a red signal to rapid population growth.
 Let us discuss certain easily accessible; effective birth control methods which can help to avoid unwanted pregnancy as well as provide protection from sexually transmitted diseases (STDs).
 But none of the contraceptive methods are ideal and 100% safe.
 Contraception promises a low rate of risk on proper use.

 There are a lot of choices for contraception like: